-The Exerpeutic Folding Magnetic Upright bike is a lightweight foldable stationary bike which is solidly constructed with a hardy frame that can handle up to a 300 pound user weight.
+The Exerpeutic Folding Magnetic Upright bike is a lightweight foldable stationary bike which is solidly constructed with a strong frame that can handle up to a 300-pound user weight.
 Leg stabilizers ensure that the bike will sit upright, and the framing is made from robust steel tubing.Read more

 You get 8 levels of adjustable resistance, along with dual pulse sensors which provide an accurate heart rate reading.
-This is a rare thing on a cheap folding exercycle.
+It is a rare thing on a cheap folding exercycle.

 A three high torque cranking system ensures that you get a very smooth cycling motion with the Exerpeutic folding.
-This collapsible exercise bike collapses like an ironing board, and weighs just 43 pounds.
+This folding exercise bike collapses like an ironing board and weighs just 43 pounds.
 It is also very quiet to operate.
 The large LCD monitor allows you to track your training data.

 2. Sunny Indoor Exercise Cycle